oVirt/ovirt-site/source/vdsm/developers.html.md

 *   lines longer than 80 chars are frowned upon
 *   whitespace between functions and within stanza help to breath while reading code
 *   a space char follows a comment's hash char
+*   let logging method do the formatting for you:

+      logging.debug('hello %s', 'world')

+rather than

+      logging.debug('hello %s' % 'world')

 ## Sending patches